Students Rights and Responsibilities Handbook

 10. Student Dress and Grooming

 Students have the responsibility to dress and groom in a manner that does not disrupt the teaching/learning process.
-It is their duty to ensure that articles of clothing do not emphasize or advertise alcohol, drugs, nicotine, vaping, or profanity, and any items associated with gang membership or affiliation are prohibited.
+It is their duty to ensure that articles of clothing do not emphasize or advertise alcohol, drugs, nicotine, vaping, or profanity.
+Any items associated with gang membership or affiliation are prohibited.

 Moreover, students should wear clothing that adequately covers private areas and undergarments, avoiding clothing displaying intimidating, violent, derogatory, discriminatory, or sexually suggestive words or pictures.
 It is required for students to wear clothing including both a shirt and pants/skirt, or the equivalent (such as a dress, leggings, or shorts), along with footwear.

-In the event that a staff member believes a student to be in violation of these expectations, they may be asked to change or modify their attire accordingly.
+In the event that a staff member believes a student is in violation of these expectations, they may be asked to change or modify their attire.

 11. Bias and Hate Speech Incidents